 Appraisers may frequently have fiduciary obligations to third parties, such as homeowners, buyers and sellers, or others.
 Generally the third parties are specifically defined in the appraisal report.
 An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

 Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must keep their work files for at least five years - at Nancy J. Shilling Real Estate Appraisals you can rest assured that we adhere to that rule.

-Nancy J. Shilling Real Estate Appraisals holds itself to the industry standards and rules set in place for professional behavior.
+We meet or beat the industry standards and mandates set in place for professional behavior.
 We refuse to accept anything less from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions biggest taboo, because it would invite fraudulent practices since increasing the value of the home would increase the their paycheck.
-We don't do that.
-Other improper practices may be defined by state law or professional societies to which an appraiser belongs.
+Doing assignments on contingency fees is never an option.
+That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional societies that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.